ashesh2512/numa_api/README.md

 ## Requirements for compiling
 1. Installed copy of `numactl`
-3. Setting the environment variable `NUMA_LIB` to the location where `numactl` libraries were installed
+3. Setting the environment variable `NUMA_LIB` to the location where `numactl` libraries are installed

 If a pre-installed copy of `numactl` is not available, run `git submodule init && git submodule update` to checkout a copy of `numactl` as a submodule.
 Run `make local_numactl`.
 This will install `numactl` and set `NUMA_LIB` appropriately.